Skip to main content

 • Event handlers like onClick or onChange

-• Third-party libraries that use browser features
+• Third-party libraries that depend on browser features

 Setting Up Prisma and the Database